On Euler's inequality and automated reasoning with dynamic geometry: Euler's inequality

 \subsection{Why the octic $p_2$?}

 Similarly to the Steiner-Lehmur generalization in \cite{SteinerLehmus} here we silently introduced three other circles as extensions of the incircle.
 They are the excircles---in unordered geometry one cannot distinguish between internal and external angle bisectors.
+(See also \cite[p.~60]{chou} for a discussion on this.)

 After some experimenting it can be concluded that different sections of the octic $p_2$ describe different circles among the three excircles (Fig.~\ref{fig:euler-ineq-parts2}).